mircealungu/mircea/essays/devx-and-ai.md

 # The Bad

+There are also things that are rotten in the state of Denmark:

 1. The *most likely continuation of a string* that an LLM generates ...
 	- ... **might not be the best** (e.g. the way biases exist in other kinds of datasets, there will be biases in the programming related data); also, a recent study attempting to evaluate the quality of the generated code seems to suggest that it's quality is more akin to a [passing contributor](https://visualstudiomagazine.com/articles/2024/01/25/copilot-research.aspx) to a codebase rather than a senior developer on the team.
 	- ... **will not exist for the most recent versions** of libraries - and thus, if you as a customer or employer get yourself a lazy programmer, you might end up with the patterns of yesterday.